Election silence

+Election silence, or election blackout, is the practice of banning political campaigning or media coverage of a general election, before or during that election.
+Often, the publication of opinion polls is illegal during this time.
 In some jurisdictions, such as Slovenia, Poland and Nepal, it is forbidden to try to convince people to vote for a specific candidate or political party on the day of election.

-Some jurisdictions have declared that, legally, election silence violates the right to freedom of speech.
-However, some countries use it to "balance out the campaigning and maintain a free voting environment".
+Some jurisdictions declare that, legally, election silence violates the right to freedom of speech; however, some countries use it to "balance out the campaigning and maintain a free voting environment".
 The goal is to give voters a chance to reflect, free of external pressures, before casting their votes.
 During this period, no active campaigning by the candidates is allowed.
 Often polling is also banned.